Fundaugurluu/pusula_talent_academy/README.md

 FROM HastaKayit
 WHERE LOWER(AdSoyad) LIKE '%ahmet%' AND YEAR(KayitTarihi) = 2024
 ```
-#Question:2.What performance problems might arise from this query?
+## 1.What performance problems might arise from this query?
 The use of the YEAR() function prevents index usage on the KayitTarihi column.
 The use of LOWER() function also prevents index usage on the AdSoyad column.
 LIKE '%ahmet%' with a leading wildcard forces a full scan instead of index seek.

 SELECT * loads all columns unnecessarily, increasing I/O.

-##1.How would you optimize this query and/or the table structure?
+## 2.How would you optimize this query and/or the table structure?
-###a) Replace the YEAR() function with a date range filter:
+### a) Replace the YEAR() function with a date range filter:
 ```sql
 SELECT *
 FROM HastaKayit